NomthaPR/Node.js-notes-/README.md

 What is the difference between Blocking and Non blocking model:
-The defference is the Input and the Output of the fuction
+The defference is how they handle the waiting period while excuting or perfoming the Input and the Output of the operations.

 Blocking Model:
 In a blocking model, when an I/O operation is initiated, the program halts execution and waits for the operation to complete before moving on to the next task.